Cantera/cantera-website/pages/tutorials/ck2yaml-tutorial.rst

   They contain the coefficients of the polynomial described in :ref:`sec-thermo-models` for the NASA 7-coefficient polynomial formulation.
-  The second row of the thermo entry (the first after the information row) contains the first five coefficients that apply the the temperature range between the midpoint and the upper limit.
+  The second row of the thermo entry (the first after the information row) contains the first five coefficients that apply to the temperature range between the midpoint and the upper limit.
 15 columns are alloted for each coefficient (for a total of 75 columns), with no spaces between them.
   Although the entry above shows spaces between positive coefficients, it is